mutantQ/mutantq.github.io/_pages/about.md

 **My end goal is to develop reinforcement learning agents that can make reliable decisions based on grounded factual information.** This vision drives two parallel research directions: advancing the technical foundations of decision-making through offline RL and generative models, while simultaneously ensuring the integrity of the information these agents rely upon through hardware-rooted content provenance and AI security.

+Concretely, I am currently building **mutual**, a small team working on **SRA (Signing Right Away)**—a hardware-rooted architecture that cryptographically signs camera sensor data at the moment of capture, aligned with the C2PA content authenticity standard.
+You can learn more in the company introduction post [Introducing mutual](/blog/2025/introducing-mutual/) and the whitepaper (PDF) [Signing Right Away](/assets/pdf/SRA-2025-10-05.pdf).

 ## Research Highlights

 My recent work on **Q-Guided Flow Q-Learning (QFQL)** introduces a novel actor-critic framework that decouples policy and value learning in offline reinforcement learning.
 By combining conditional flow matching with temporal-difference learning and adding a value-seeking guidance term at inference, QFQL achieves strong performance while maintaining training stability—without requiring auxiliary student models or policy regularizers.
 This work was accepted at the CoRL 2025 Workshop RemembeRL.